Ricardo (footballer, born 1980)

-Ricardo Jorge Ferreira Pinto da Silva (born 19 August 1980), known simply as Ricardo, is a Cape Verdean former professional footballer who played as a central defender and a right-back.
+Ricardo Jorge Ferreira Pinto da Silva (born 19 August 1980), known simply as Ricardo, is a Cape Verdean former professional footballer who played as a central defender and a right-back, currently assistant manager of Primeira Liga club Famalicão.

 Club career

 Ricardo was born in Azurém, Guimarães, Portugal, and started playing football with amateurs Centro de Cultura e Desporto Desportivo de Ronfe and G.D.
 Serzedelo.
 In the following three years he competed in the third division, representing F.C.
 Famalicão (one season) and S.C.
 Freamunde (two).

 In the summer of 2004, Ricardo moved straight to the Primeira Liga, signing with S.C.
 Beira-Mar.
 He featured in 29 games in his first season (24 starts), but suffered relegation; he continued to appear regularly for the Aveiro team during his spell, spending two years apiece in each of Portugal's major levels.

 Ricardo returned to the top flight for 2008–09, joining F.C.
 Paços de Ferreira.
 In the following campaign's first round, he scored with his head to earn his side a point against FC Porto in a 1–1 home draw.

 In June 2010, Ricardo signed with Vitória de Guimarães also of the top tier – he had been brought up as a youth at the Minho club.
 In January 2012, after a brief spell in China, he returned to Portugal and Paços on a three-and-a-half-year contract.

 Ricardo retired at the end of 2019–20 aged 39, after one-season spells in the LigaPro with Famalicão and C.D.
 Feirense.